A discrete approach to Rough Parabolic Equations: Appendix B

 \end{lemma}

 \

 \

 \begin{proof}[Proof of Proposition \ref{prop:cas-brown}] On the whole, this is the same identification procedure as in the proof of Proposition \ref{prop:cas-regu}.
-The only difference lies in the fact that the direct estimates of the integrals at stake (as in (\ref{estim-direct-cas-regu})) are here replaced with a joint use of Lemmas \ref{lem-grr} and \ref{lem:bdg}.
+The only difference lies in the fact that the direct estimates of the integrals under consideration will here be replaced with a joint use of Lemmas \ref{lem-grr} and \ref{lem:bdg}.